CyberAgent/reminder-lint/README.md

 ## Validation of Reminder Comments
 `reminder-lint` can validate reminder comments.

-For example, by configuring `remind.yml` as follows, you can validate the date format and assigned user name format as mandatory.
+For example, by configuring `remind.yml` (or `remind.yaml`) as follows, you can validate the date format and assigned user name format as mandatory.

 ```yml
 comment_regex: remind:.*